Strategy11/formidable-forms/readme.txt

 * <a href="https://formidableforms.com/features/wcag-accessible-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">WCAG accessible forms with A11Y and ADA compliance</a>.
 Don't alienate your audience.
 Ensure your surveys, quiz forms, calculators, lead capture forms, and other online forms are compliant and available to anyone.
 Allow those using screenreaders to successfully use and submit your WordPress forms.
 * <a href="https://formidableforms.com/features/invisible-spam-protection/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Invisible SPAM protection</a>.
 Don't waste time sorting through SPAM.
 Get instant and powerful anti-spam features from honeypot, invisible reCAPTCHA, Akismet, and the WordPress comment blacklist.
 * <a href="https://formidableforms.com/features/fill-out-forms-automatically/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Fill out forms automatically</a> with values from the user profile or posts (i.e. custom fields).
 When a user is logged in, prefill known values like first name, last name, and email address.
-* <a href="https://formidableforms.com/features/white-label-form-builder-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">White label form builder</a>.
+* <a href="https://formidableforms.com/features/white-label-form-builder-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">White label forms</a>.
 Replace the Formidable branding with your own in the admin area.
 Plus, we never show "powered by" links in your free contact forms or online forms.
 * <a href="https://formidableforms.com/features/wordpress-user-registration/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">WordPress user registration forms</a>.
 Register WordPress users, edit profiles, reset passwords, and add a login form.
 When using WordPress multisite forms, you can even allow logged in and logged out users to create new subdomains.
 * <a href="https://formidableforms.com/features/digital-form-signatures/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Digital signature forms</a>.
 Eliminate paper forms with a digital signature field in application forms and advanced forms.
 * <a href="https://formidableforms.com/features/form-action-automation-scheduling/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Form action automation</a>.
 Schedule form email notifications, SMS messages, and webhooks to trigger at a later time.
 You can automatically delete guest posts after 30 days, send weekly digest emails, trigger happy birthday text messages from a lead form and much more.